Day Trading Rules: A Beginner's Guide

 If you’re on your way to becoming a regular day trader, you’ve probably done some research on the subject.
 Maybe you’ve tried paper trading for practice, and you feel pretty good about your understanding of some of the challenges that come alongside trading with leverage.

-Let’s talk about pattern day trading rules, though.
-Understanding the pattern day trader (PDT) rules can help you avoid complications later on.
-When you get started day trading, it’s critical that you understand exactly the kind of activity that constitutes a day trade, even if you’re not planning on day trading very often.
+Let’s talk about pattern day trading (PDT) rules, though.
+Understanding the PDT rules can help you avoid complications later on.
+It's critical that you understand exactly the kind of activity that constitutes a day trade, even if you’re not planning on day trading very often.

 Let's go over what you need to know and what to watch out for.

 Day traders open and close a position during the same day to profit off the price changes of a certain financial instrument.